 Many of us consider spring as the primary planting season, but the right planning and planting can make for some autumn abundance.
-Some plants even favor cooler temperatures over the warm summer sun and establish quickly to get a head start on your spring garden.
+Our favorite fall herbs favor cooler temperatures over the warm summer sun and establish quickly to get a head start on your spring garden.

 Some of our most treasured herbs grow and thrive during this time of year and we incorporate many of them into our herbal tisanes and our daily routines to experience their many powerful properties.
-Here are a few of our fall favorites:
+Here are a few of our favorite fall herbs:

 Why we like it: We consider lavender to be a seasonal hero since it’s a low-maintenance perennial that can be planted any time from spring to autumn.
 It’s a natural pollinating plant that produces beautiful blossoms and scents, making it an elegant addition to any landscape.
 It also has antibacterial and antifungal properties and is commonly used for medicinal and therapeutic benefits, including insomnia, pain, anxiety, and stress.